luisCorreaCespedes/owlsay/README.md

 ### OWLSAY

-> OWLSAY is a talking owl with configurable messages
+> OWLSAY is a talking owl with configurable messages.

 ## Install